Trump’s historic assault on the civil service was four years in the making

 Sherk declined to comment.
 But current and former administration officials described a frustration in the Trump White House that agencies often fail to address poor performers in government because the process is prolonged and does not always result in discipline or dismissal.
 The officials point to critical policymaking employees with high-profile roles that, when carried out poorly, can lead to widespread dysfunction at an agency.

-“James’s frustration and that of a lot of people was ‘Pick up the damn pen and do what we told you to do,’ ” Grogan said, “ ‘so a year doesn’t go by and we don’t have anything.’ ” He referred to a “permanent class of civil servants with a tremendous amount of power that is, in many instances, difficult to control.”
+“James’s frustration and that of a lot of people was ‘Pick up the damn pen and do what we told you to do, so a year doesn’t go by and we don’t have anything,’ ” Grogan said.
+He referred to a “permanent class of civil servants that have protections that no other group of employees in America enjoys.”

 Heritage alumni have played a role in shaping the White House’s policy on federal workers, making moves that have earned the full-throated support of the conservative group.